 If you’re adamant on a specific insurance company and opt for a captive agent, they might be able to get the policies you need at discounted rates.
 If you choose an independent agent, they can offer you multiple policies at varying rates for you to choose from.
 This means that you can choose the policy that meets your budget while also meeting your needs.

-Assuming you choose an independent agent, they can provide you with products from a wide array of insurance carriers.
+In terms of insurance agent vs broker, assuming you choose an independent agent, they can provide you with products from a wide array of insurance carriers.
 This means that you can choose the policy you want to get, not just based on price, but also on coverage preference.

 Saves time and effort